WeMoveEU/sharebandit/README.md

 on Ubuntu systems.

 1. Run (or run the commands yourself) nginx/install.sh as root
-2. Copy the sharebandit.conf file to /etc/nginx/sites-enabled/
+2. Copy the sharebandit.conf file to /etc/nginx/sites-available and adjust for your org/domain
+3. cd /etc/nginx/sites-enabled;ln -s ../sites-available/sharebandit.conf
-3. Install your SSL certificates at /etc/nginx/cert.* (or modify sharebandit.conf to map your server layout)
+4. Install your SSL certificates at /etc/nginx/cert.* (or modify sharebandit.conf to map your server layout)